edisnord/nitrile-eastwood-template/README.md

 # !!!
 IMPORTANT !!!

+It might take multiple rebuilds for the container to work, i have no idea why though.
+If you do, please fix it and open a pull request.

 Don't forget to add the absolute path to your workspace folder on line 7 of devontainer.json <br>

 `"--volume=YOUR WORKSPACE FOLDER HERE:/workspaces/nitrile-eastwood-template:Z"`